eslint/eslint/docs/rules/no-else-return.md

 ## Rule Details

 This rule is aimed at highlighting an unnecessary block of code following an `if` containing a return statement.
-As such, it will warn when it encounters an `else` following an `if` containing a `return`.
+As such, it will warn when it encounters an `else` following a chain of `if`s, all of them containing a `return` statement.

 The following patterns are considered warnings: